 The resulting movies were uneven, unfruitful, and polarizing.

-The first movie in this final trilogy juggled two tasks: the aforementioned cultural catch up and the need of its corporate master to re-secure the brand loyalty of consumers who might have been alienated by the antics of the former Emperor.
-So we were given a pair of main characters that didn’t look any Star Wars heroes of the past, and watched them overturn conventional genre tropes like the man pulling the woman along behind him as they flee some danger, but as the movie went on, it began to feel like we were being pulled along what felt less and less like a movie and more like one of those immersive amusement park “experiences” that lets you be a Jedi hero or an Imperial Storm Trooper.
+The first movie in this final trilogy juggled two tasks: the aforementioned cultural catch-up and the need of its corporate master to re-secure the brand loyalty of consumers who might have been alienated by the antics of the former Emperor.
+So we were given a pair of main characters that didn't look like any Star Wars heroes of the past, and watched them overturn conventional genre tropes like the man pulling the woman along behind him as they fled some danger, but as the movie went on, it began to feel like we were being pulled along what felt less and less like a movie and more like one of those immersive amusement park "experiences" that lets you be a Jedi hero or an Imperial Storm Trooper.
 (In 3D with tactile feedback!)
-We shouted from our seats as the sights flew past us, “Look, there’s that guy!
-Look, there’s that thing!” as the Surround Sound and nostalgia washed over us.
+We shouted from our seats as the sights flew past us, "Look, there's that guy!
+Look, there's that thing!" as the Surround Sound and nostalgia washed over us.